souryacs/IDXL/README.md

 2) source_tree_input.txt : contains the input collection of gene trees

 3) -p option is for specifying the input tree format input file contains the trees in NEWICK format, as specified by the option (-p1) (1 stands for newick)

 4) -m option is used to specify the species tree construction method.
-Here 1 is used to denote that MNJstXL is employed.
-The value can vary from 1 to 3.
+Here 2 is used to denote that PNJstXL is employed.
+The value can vary between 1 and 2.

 In addition, the package contains another option: -O 'output_file_name'